Darkbeldin/xcp-ng-org/docs/guides.md

 * A UEFI guest VM.
 * For Windows, ensure the VM has at least 2 vCPUs.

+### How XCP-ng Manages the Certificates

+By default, no VMs have any cert except for the `PK` on XCP-ng.

+Once `secureboot-certs` is called, the XAPI DB entry for the pool and all the hosts is populated with a base64-encoded tarball of the UEFI certificates. *The certificates are still not installed on disk, they only exist in the XAPI DB*.

+Prior to launching a VM, XAPI extracts the tarball to `/usr/share/varstored/` (on XCP-ng, this contains symlinks to files in `/var/lib/uefistored/` and `/usr/share/uefistored`).
+This is when the certificates first make it to disk (except the PK which is distributed with the `uefistored` RPM).

+After extracting the certificates to disk, XAPI starts the `uefistored` daemon and starts the VM.
+The `uefistored` daemon then reads the certificates from disk and populates the VM's NVRAM store with them, and based on the certificates present and the state of the VM's `platform:secureboot` parameter `uefistored` sets the Secure Boot state.

 ### Configure the Pool

 Before enabling UEFI Secure Boot for guest VMs, first execute the `secureboot-certs` script on one host of the pool.
 This tool downloads, formats, and installs UEFI certificates for the `PK`, `KEK`, `db`, and `dbx` certificates in the XCP-ng pool.